-Most people we encounter will dress us down psychologically, soon after we meet them.
+Most people we encounter dress us down psychologically, soon after we meet them.
 Why do they do it?
-Most of them don’t know why, and those that do have something of an idea might not attribute it to a search for superiority, but they do know that they’re searching for something that will give them a lift for the day.
+They probably don’t know why.
+If they did, they likely wouldn’t attribute it to a search for superiority, but they do know that they’re searching for something that will give them a lift for the day.
 These searches may occur in the first few moments we begin speaking to them, and it often begins with our physical appearance.
 Are we well groomed?
 Do we brush our teeth?
 Are all of our nose and ear hairs trimmed?
 Do we have a socially accepted hairdo?
 How much did we pay for it?
 How much did we pay for the clothes we wear?
 Do we wear fashionable clothes?
 If clothes make the man, what kind of man are we?
 Some say it’s all about the shoes.
 Others say that by creating a pleasing dimple in the tie, by denting that tie with the thumb in the tying process, a person can create quite a first impression.
 Most people don’t speak in terms of superiority or inferiority in polite company.
-Yet, most people are worried about the impressions they make.
+Yet, those same people are worried about the first impressions they make.
 What are impressions, but an attempt to define one’s self among their peers?

-Is it all about the clothes, or do we making better first impressions with the way we stand, the way we sit, the manner in which we hold our head when we talk, or whether or not we can look our counterpart in the eye?
+Is it all about the clothes, or do we make a better first impression with the way we stand, the way we sit, the manner in which we hold our head when we talk, or whether or not we can look our counterpart in the eye?
 Do we have a tongue stud?
 Are we a tattooed individual, or a non-tattooed individual, and who is superior in that dynamic?
 It’s all relative.

-The first impression can be a difficult one to overcome, but some believe what we say after the first impression has greater import.
+First impressions can be difficult to overcome, but some believe what we say after the first impression has greater import.
 If we have a fatal flaw –noticeable in the first impression– we can garner sympathy or empathy, through an underdog status, with what we say in the follow up impression we provide.

 It’s my contention that most of us are in a constant search of indicators of superiority or inferiority.
 If our counterpart is religious, we may feel superior to them because we’re not.
 If we are religious, we may want to know what religion they are, and we may base our feelings of superiority on that.